 The college awards educational credits to a student for a course that is part of the student’s military educational experiences or service that meets the standards of the American Council on Education or equivalent standards for awarding academic credit and that is determined to be equivalent to a course offered at State Technical College of Missouri.
 Military credit approval should be sought through the Registrar at email@example.com.

 This is an opportunity for students to receive college credit for college-level knowledge and skills obtained outside of college through faculty designed, course-specific examinations/test outs and if appropriate hands-on-demonstration of knowledge and skills.
-Contact the State Tech Testing Center for more information at firstname.lastname@example.org.
+To schedule a test out, please contact the State Tech Testing Center at firstname.lastname@example.org.

 Educational requirements vary from one institution to another.
 For this reason, it is extremely important that students who plan to transfer to another institution work closely with the other institution on their course schedule.
 Information regarding institutions that have established transfer guide(s) with State Tech can be found on our Partner Institutions informational page.